ND Burnout Explained: FAQs

 Feeling overwhelmed by simple responsibilities

-Emotional dysregulation and irritability
+Emotional disregulation and irritability

 Losing interest in hobbies because everything feels like effort